papagorgio23/AISports_Chatbot/data/nlu.md

 - I live in [California](location)
 - I reside in [Florida](location)
 - I live in [Utah](location)
+- for sunday
+- for friday
+- for tomorrow
+- for saturday
+- today
+- tomorrow
+- next week
+- yesterday
+- for today
+- my email is test@example.com
+- my email is abraham.lincoln@example.com
+- abraham.licoln@example.com
+- it is abraham.licoln@example.com
+- abraham.lincolon@example.com
+- $10
+- 5000
+- 500
+- $100
+- $500
+- 100 dollars
+- 1000 dollars

+## intent:help
+- I need help
+- what can you help me with
+- can you help me
+- what can you do
+- I need some help
+- help me
+- can you please help me

 ## intent:tools
 - what tools do you have?